Start Free Trial Book a Demo

 Without proper communication channels, the business risks losing customers and appearing unprofessional.
 For this reason, it’s vital to ensure a consistent flow of communication throughout teams and a clear set of priorities that everyone follows.

-Consistent breach of organizations rules
+Consistent breach of organization rules

 Another telltale sign of company silos is a consistent breach of work rules.